key4hep/k4geo/detector/tracker/README.md

 - better automation in the C++ to rely less on user defined parameters from the xml
 - better variable naming (started already but could still be improved)
 - make sense out of the many layer radiuses defined

+Both the barrel and the disks are made up of staves, that can feature an arbitrary number of cuboid layers to describe the support, readout and sensor structures.
+The sensors can be described by individual sensitive and insensitive pieces to form large, complex structures such as quad modules, that have an insensitive periphery.
+More details can be found in the talks at the [FCC week 2023](https://indico.cern.ch/event/1202105/timetable/#356-idea-vertex-detector-in-ke) with an update the the [MDI meeting of the 10th of July 2023](https://indico.cern.ch/event/1292318/#5-vxd-implementation-in-full-s).
+Once public, the constructor and the resulting IDEA vertex detector are described in the MDI note for the mid-term review.